This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to Lather and Apply Shaving Cream

-Tips for Shaving With the Grain
+Tips for Shaving With The Grain

 Using a Shaving Brush for a Closer Shave